frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 });
 ```

-If I used the non-silly starting code, I would need to delete a significant amount of code to fix the implementation I did before to make the code works like below.
+If I used the non-silly starting code, I would need to delete a significant amount of code to fix the implementation I did before to make the code work like below.
 That is wasteful.

 ```ts
 // sumer.ts